The Rights of Irish Citizens in the UK after Brexit

 “The Common Travel Area means that there are no passport controls in operation for Irish and UK citizens travelling between the 2 countries.
 You do not need to have a passport in order to enter the other country.
 However, all air and sea carriers require some form of identification and some regard a passport as the only valid identification.
 Immigration authorities may also require you to have valid official photo-identification which shows your nationality.
 As you are being asked to prove that you are an Irish or UK citizen who is entitled to avail of the Common Travel Area arrangements, it is advisable to travel with your passport.”

-No, unlike other EU citizens, there is no requirement for Irish Citizens to register under the EUSS, however see below in relation to the preserving the status of non-EEA family members.
-The UK Government says that Irish Citizens may register if they wish; registration is a fairly simple online process.
+No, unlike other EU citizens, there was no requirement for Irish Citizens to register under the EU Settlement Scheme, however see below in relation to the preservation of the status of non-EEA family members.
+The UK Government says that Irish Citizens were entitled to register if they wished.

-The CTA does not provide for non-Irish and non-UK family members to reside with Irish Citizens in the UK.
-Family members will need to register or apply for entry under the European Settlement Scheme (the ‘EUSS’).
+No. The CTA does not provide for non-Irish and non-UK family members to reside with Irish Citizens in the UK.
+If, and only if the Irish citizen was present in the UK before 31 December 2020, family members will need to apply for a Family Permit for entry under the European Settlement Scheme (the ‘EUSS’).

 The CTA guidance states that Irish citizens will need to be able to prove that they were continuously resident in the UK prior to 31 December 2020 in order to support an application from existing non-Irish and non-UK family members who want to remain in the UK them, or who wish to join them in the future, Registration under the EUSS would provide such proof, although the guidance says “There will be many ways to (sponsor family members) without (the Irish Citizen) applying to the EU Settlement Scheme.”